tnagai-github/prezto/README.md

 Prezto — Instantly Awesome Zsh
 ==============================

+## This is a fork of prezto by TN.

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.